microsoft/PowerPlatformConnectors/independent-publisher-connectors/OpenAI/README.md

 - `CreateImage`: The image generations endpoint allows you to create an original image given a text prompt.
 - `Embeddings`: Get a vector representation of a given text input.
 - `Completion`: Deprecated completion action, use the other one.
-- `Create Audio Translation` : Create an english translated text of the audio
-- `Create Audio Transcription` : Convert the audio into Text

 ## Obtaining Credentials